18F/api.data.gov/docs/procedures.md

 5. The system owner will add a person to the api.data.gov organization in cloud.gov.

 6. Documenting what role was assigned.

+### AWS Access

+The System owner and current project developers need cloud.gov access to api.data.gov.
+The system owner (currently Gray Brooks) manages this access, granting access to new project developers when they come onboard and removing access when they leave.

+These accounts are created for developers that need access to contribute code and debug apps.

+1. [Create an account]() with cloud.gov and this will include multi factor authentication with [Google authenticator](https://support.google.com/accounts/answer/1066447?hl=en) or [authy](https://www.authy.com/).

+3. Then, you will want to contact the system owner, currently Gray Brooks.
+In that message, include your name, the name of your supervisor, confirm you have two factor authentication on.

+4. The system owner will confirm the GSA identity of the applicant and comment on the ticket to show approval.

+5. The system owner will add a person to the api.data.gov organization in cloud.gov.

+6. Documenting what role was assigned.

 ### Public API Users